Filter

 About News Art Collabs Podcasts

 Haneke’s film deliberately problematises the definition of an assisted death, muddying the waters between voluntary euthanasia (given that Anne has expressed her wish to die and is no longer able to fulfil that desire herself) and murder/manslaughter (in that Georges suffocates his wife in what appears to be a snap decision, without any obvious request from her at the moment of her death).
 The film also probes the extent to which social factors played a role in Anne’s desire for an assisted death and in Georges’s decision to help/kill her.
 We see the lack of professional homecare provision in France, the pressure placed on Georges, as his wife’s primary carer, and the lack of understanding shown by the couple’s daughter and her husband.
 In presenting these various contributing factors, Haneke asks his viewers to reflect deeply on the care and support offered to the global ageing population, on how it could – and should – be better, and on the limits of that care and support, in terms of what constitutes an ‘acceptable’ form of assistance in dying.
+For its capacity to raise these important questions, the film has featured in several recent debates on palliative care and assisted dying in France.

 Reviews